nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/etcd.md

 title: "etcd"
 ---

-Override the container image registry and tag for [etcd](https://github.com/etcd-io/etcd).
+Override the container image repository and tag for [etcd](https://github.com/etcd-io/etcd).

 To enable this handler set the `etcdpatch` and `etcdvars` external patches on `ClusterClass`.